Most of us react rather than respond.

 Instead, act with full awareness.

-The Decision Maker is an internal mechanism that converts your thoughts and feelings into behaviour.
+Actfullness is a body of work about responding more deliberately.
+At its centre is The Decision Maker, the internal mechanism that converts thoughts and feelings into behaviour.

-Together they help you pause, think and respond deliberately — often leading to less regret, disillusionment and burnout, and more decisions that align with what matters to you.
+The Decision Maker helps you pause, think and respond deliberately.
+This often leads to less regret, disillusionment and burnout, and more decisions that align with what matters to you.

 Start here